krutzar/job-description-keyword-parser/README.md

 # Job Description Keyword Parser
 Explore more of my work at [RKSEO.xyz](https://rkseo.xyz)

+_I need to adapt this to analhyzing semantics across competition articles for content optimization..._

 As it turns out, keywords in resumes are just as relevant as they may be in search engines.

 Applicant Tracking Systems will typically count keywords found in a resume as a way to rank them, or help HR sift through large stacks of applicants.
 Often these keywords will come from the job description, resumes from other applicants that are a good fit, and HR's own keyword entries.